Fuyukai/curious/docs/source/events.rst

         This is a **user-account only** event.

-.. py:cofunction:: member_join(ctx: EventContext, member: Member)
+.. py:cofunction:: member_add(ctx: EventContext, member: Member)

     Called when a member is added to a guild.

-.. py:cofunction:: member_leave(ctx: EventContext, member: Member)
+.. py:cofunction:: member_remove(ctx: EventContext, member: Member)

     Called when a member is removed from a guild.